adobe/adobe-commerce-samples/admin-ui-sdk/README.md

-# Adobe Commerce Admin UI SDK Examples
+# Admin UI SDK Samples

-This directory contains examples for different extension points of the Adobe Commerce Admin UI SDK.
+This directory contains samples for different extension points of the Adobe Commerce Admin UI SDK.

 ## Overview